nclarkekb/antiaction-common-json/README.md

 * Added support for array fields in JSON stream <> Java objects (un)marshalling.
 * Structure marshaller/unmarshaller refactored to work without recursion.
-* Added support for (un)marshalling top level arrays to representations.
+* Added support for (un)marshalling top level arrays to/from representations.
+* Added support for (un)marshalling top level arrays to/from Java object.
-* Code coverage at 84.8%.
+* Code coverage at 81.3%.

 ### version 0.5.0 ###